-PowerGREP's Undo History pane automatically keeps track of which actions modified which files, and which backup files were created.
+PowerGREP’s Undo History pane automatically keeps track of which actions modified which files, archives, and folders as well as which backup copies were created.
 If something went wrong, you can undo any given action at the click of a button.
 The Undo History is persistent, even after closing PowerGREP or shutting down your computer.
 It is saved into a file of your choice.

-You can undo any action as long as you did not delete the backup files.
-Cleaning up backup files for any given action is just as easy at the click of another button.
+You can undo any action as long as you did not delete the backup copies.
+Cleaning up backups for any given action is just as easy at the click of another button.

 There are two ways in which you can get your own copy of PowerGREP and evaluate the software risk-free.

 The best option is to buy your own copy of PowerGREP for US$ 159.
 Your purchase is covered by Jan Goyvaerts's personal three month risk-free unconditional money-back guarantee.
 This allows you to try the software without any limitations and without any risk for three months.